alexisperumal/leaflet-challenge/README.md

 ### Assignment

-Do a geoplot of earthquake data from USGS and faultlines.
+Do a geoplot of earthquake data from USGS and fault lines.

 ### Key Files